jflemi9/tictactoe/README.md

 # tictactoe
-tictactoe python game with Tkinter guy
+tictactoe python game with Tkinter gui pip install tkinter and game should run in popup window